-If you’re a business owner, you should’ve already starting planning your sales strategy for Christmas.
-Yes, Christmas is still a few months away, however, in the world of marketing and advertising, the holiday season started since July.
-Businesses like yours have been drawing up sales strategies for garnering new customers, re-engaging old ones and ultimately selling more.
+If you’re a digital marketer (or a marketer, in general), then you already know that you ought to have already started planning for Christmas.
+For those of us that don’t quite understand, Christmas is still a few months away.
+However, in the world of [digital] marketing, Christmas started in July.
+Digital marketers have been drawing up strategies for garnering new customers, retaining old ones and ultimately selling more.

-While the brand managers and business development specialists are primarily thinking about raising awareness and driving sales, your tasks are much more complex.
+So, as a business owner, how does this concern you?
+The fact is that you too ought to start getting ready for Christmas.
+However, while the marketers are primarily thinking about raising awareness and driving sales, your tasks are much more complex.
 The holiday period generally comes with a frenzy, so amongst other things, you want to make sure:

 - You’re well positioned to take your share of the huge spending that will be done during the period

-- You’re able to successfully cater to your customers – your order fulfilment process needs to be able to handle the strain
+- You’re able to successfully cater to your customers – your order fulfillment process needs to be able to handle the strain

 - You’re able to reel in new customers, while pampering the old ones

 - Your staff need to be prepared and equipped – they will probably have to work overtime in that period

 - You have a decorating theme – for your offices, shops, online etc.

 The first step for holiday season preparations is drawing up a holiday strategy.
 You need to sit down with your team and work out how you plan to go through the holiday season.
 You want to have a plan in place before you set out.
 This is will help guide your decision-making process.